Emerson College: Attempted relocation

 Though Emerson College has moved to various locations within the city of Boston, the appointment of Allen E. Koenig (the ninth President of Emerson College) almost took the college completely outside of Boston.
 As soon as he was inaugurated in 1979, Koenig initiated talks with Pine Manor College in Chestnut Hill, Massachusetts to relocate Emerson and merge the two schools.
 However, an agreement was never reached and the plan was dropped entirely.

 At the start of the 1980s, Koenig made a proposal to the board of trustees for a major renovation of the college's facilities.
 The plan allowed for new performance spaces, classrooms, and faculty offices at Brimmer Street; remodeling the Library and Learning Resources Center at 150 Beacon; remodeling the 303 Berkeley building for the Humanities and Social Sciences Division; a new radio/audio complex at 126 Beacon; and construction of two new television studios behind 130 Beacon.
-In 1984, 335 Commonwealth Avenue was purchased for Administration and the Communication Studies department.
-The college also received the authorization to grant MFA degrees in Creative Writing.
+In 1984, 355 Commonwealth Avenue was purchased for Administration and 21 Commonwealth Avenue was purchased for the Communication Studies department.
+The college also received the authorization to grant MFA degrees in Creative Writing in 1985.

 Despite the newly purchased Commonwealth Avenue buildings, Lawrence, Massachusetts, was soon being discussed as a new location for Emerson College, about 44.5 km away from Boston.
 The Mayor of Lawrence announced that the necessary land would be taken by eminent domain and sold to Emerson for a token payment of $100.
 However, the five affected private landowners disagreed with this arrangement and fought the city in court.
 Three years later in 1988, Judge John Forte ruled in favor of the City of Lawrence.
 The river-front site in Lawrence was proposed as the new campus for the college.
-However, as real estate values in Boston dropped and the costs of constructing a new campus increased, the plans were put on hold and eventually abandoned when Koenig resigned as president in 1989.
+However, as real estate values in Boston dropped and the costs of constructing a new campus increased, the plans were put on hold.
+Koenig resigned as president in 1989, and the plan was officially abandoned in 1990.

 In 1988, the college bought a building at Zero Marlborough Street (also known as 6 Arlington Street) for dormitories and a dining hall.